Nitinkeldee/Todo-Champ-Extension/README.md

 # Todo-Champ-Extension
 TodoChamp - your personal to-do list manager that helps you stay organized and on top of your tasks!
-With TodoChamp, you can easily create, manage, and prioritize your to-do lists right from your Chrome browser
+With TodoChamp, you can easily create, manage, and prioritize your to-do lists right from your Chrome browser.